Restaurant Marketing in 2024: 26 Ideas and Trends

 In fact, when searching for a restaurant or hotel online, customer reviews on these popular sites are among the first to pop up in the search results.

-Because of this, many potential customers make up their mind about the quality of an establishment as soon as they see the highlighted rating appear on their screen, before they’ve seen any marketing materials, visited the location’s website, or even visited the location itself.
+Because of this, many potential guests make up their minds about the quality of an establishment as soon as they see the highlighted rating appear on their screen before they’ve seen any marketing materials, visited the location’s website, or even visited the location itself.

-Yelp, though not at quite the same level, still attracts an impressive user total, about 174 million figuring in monthly mobile and desktop visits, with about 115 million posted reviews.
+Yelp, though not at quite the same level, still attracts an impressive user total, about 174 million monthly mobile and desktop visits, with about 115 million posted reviews.

 The popularity of these sites speaks clearly of their importance for your restaurant to find new guests.

 Given these numbers, it is obviously important to stay on top of your ratings and reviews on these powerful websites.